Biblical Bowing

 · This is a specialized tool for the tool belt of righteousness, and while it may or may not be something you use every day, it is something extremely powerful when the appropriate time comes

-· It promotes a fervent, zealous reverence that opposes the staunch pride and liberal slavery in our modern cultures
+· It promotes a fervent, zealous reverence that opposes the staunch pride and liberal slavery in our modern culture

 · No body today likes “humiliating themselves” and bowing, especially on your face!